-Potentially Significant Impact Less-Than- Significant With Mitigation Incorporated Less-Than- Significant Impact No Impact In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impact to forest resources, including timberland, are significant environmental effects, lead agencies may refer to informatic compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbo measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project Dept. of impacts ormation est land, carbon a.
+Issues Potentially Significant Impact Less-Than- Significant With Mitigation Incorporated Less-Than- Significant Impact No Impact the California Conservation of to forest resou compiled by the including the In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping Program of the California Resources Agency, to non-agricultural use?
 X b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х с.
 Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? Х d.
-Result in the loss of forest land or conversion of forest land to non-forest use? Х е.
+Result in the loss of forest land or conversion of forest land to non-forest use? Х e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 X

-According to the California Department of Conservation Farmland Mapping and Monitoring Program, the proposed project site is classified as Grazing Land.5 The site does not contain Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, and, thus, the project would not convert such lands to non-agricultural use.
+According to the California Department of Conservation Farmland Mapping and Monitoring Program, the proposed project site is classified as Grazing Land.
+The site does not contain Prime Farmland, Unique Farmland, or Farmland of Statewide Importance, and, thus, the project would not convert such lands to non-agricultural use.
 Conflicts with existing zoning for agricultural use or a Williamson Act contract would not occur.
 As such, the proposed project would not convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance to nonagricultural uses and would not conflict with existing zoning for agricultural use, or a Williamson Act contract.
 Thus, no impact would occur as a result of the proposed project.

-5 California Department of Conservation.
+&lt;sup>5 California Department of Conservation.
 Contra Costa County Important Farmland 2016.
 Published August 2018.